Disruption Information Survey

 If you are delayed by 30 minutes to 59 minutes, you will receive 50% of the cost of your single ticket, or 25% of your return ticket.

-If you are delayed by an hour or more you will receive a the full cost of your single ticket or 50% of your return ticket.
+If you are delayed by 60 minutes or more you will receive the full cost of your single ticket or 50% or your return ticket.

 For Season ticket holders, the amount compensated will be calculated on the cost of an Anytime Single ticket for the journey you were making.